Gen V: Filming

 Filming began at the University of Toronto Mississauga campus in May 2022 and the Claireville Conservation Area, Brampton in July, intended for an October wrap, under the working title of The Boys Presents: Varsity.
 Other filming locations include Sobeys Stadium, and the Stardust Drive-In Movie Theater.
-In July 2022, it was announced that the series would officially be titled Gen V. In September 2022, members of the cast announced on social media that production had wrapped.
+In July 2022, it was announced that the series would officially be titled Gen V. According to Playback, specified real time visual effects shots were produced at Toronto's Dark Slope Studios including driving sequences.
+In September 2022, members of the cast announced on social media that production had wrapped.

 On March 30, 2024, it was announced the production of the second season would be put on hold following the death of Chance Perdomo in a motorcycle accident.
 The cast was due to begin table reads that afternoon before filming started April 8.
 It was confirmed that his role would not be recast due to his death as filming began in May 2024, with the second season being rewritten to accommodate his absence.
 In October 2024, members of the cast announced on social media that production of season 2 had wrapped.